-Hasty Russian retreat leaves a devastated Ukrainian village
+Devastated Ukrainian village emerges from Russian occupation

 The Russian soldiers were both frightened and paranoid, he said, and would check residents’ mobile phones for anything anti-Russian or anything they thought might give away their positions.
 Some people were taken away, and he never saw them again.

 “I figured I could die at home or die at the checkpoint,” the 45-year-old said Tuesday.
-But he made it through, and returned after Hrakove was liberated.
+But he made it through, and returned after Hrakove was retaken to see what remained of his home.
+He found the windows blasted out and Russian army food packets, clothes and boxes strewn around.
+In one room lay a pile of TVs that he thinks soldiers may have stolen.

 After retaking the village, Ukrainian authorities removed abandoned Russian military vehicles, and exhumed the bodies of two men who had been buried by the side of a road after being shot in the head, Klyzhen said.
 He thinks they were Ukrainian soldiers, but he’s not sure.